talazoabi/SmartAlarmClock_W25/ESP32/README.md

-# 🔧 All Hardware - Libraries Used
+# 🔧 HardWare ESP32 Code

 This directory contains the hardware code for the **WiseRise** project, including: